floriandejonckheere/utu-thesis/thesis/chapters/05-modular-monolith.typ

 == Advantages and drawbacks

-In the #cite(<brown_2013>, form: "year") book "Software architecture for developers", #cite_author(<brown_2013>) defined architectural drivers as a set of requirements that have significant influence over software architecture @brown_2013.
+In the #cite(<brown_2013>, form: "year") book _Software architecture for developers_, #cite_full(<brown_2013>) defined architectural drivers as a set of requirements that have significant influence over software architecture.
 The author argues that architectural drivers are the most important requirements that shape the architecture of a software system.
-Architectural drivers are often classified in four categories: functional requirements, quality attributes, technical, and business constraints @grzybek_2019_architectural_drivers.
+#cite_full(<grzybek_2019_architectural_drivers>) classified architectural drivers in four categories: functional requirements, quality attributes, technical, and business constraints.
 Any realized software architecture is a trade-off between several architectural drivers.
-Hence, the choice of architecture depends on the context it is being designed in.
+Subsequently, the choice of architecture depends on the context of the application it is being used in.

-In this section, we qualitatively compare the architectural drivers of modular monolith architecture with traditional monolith and microservices architectures.
+We attempted to qualitatively compare the architectural drivers of modular monolith architecture with traditional monolith and microservices architectures.
 @modular_monolith_comparison provides an overview of the comparison.
 A star rating system is used to indicate the performance of each architecture with respect to the architectural driver, with one star indicating the lowest performance, and three stars indicating the highest performance.
 The ratings are based on several sources, including #cite_full(<grzybek_2019_architectural_drivers>), #cite_full(<fowler_2015>), #cite_full(<kodja_2023>), #cite_full(<kucukoglu_2022>), and #cite_full(<su_li_2024>).